 In 1893 his father, Elias Disney, built this house and, on December 5, 1901, Walter Elias Disney was born there.
 He spent hs early childhood living in that house before the family moved to a farm in Marceline, Missouri, when he was four years old.

 Over the years the house had been renumbered (it was originally 1249 Tripp Ave) and remodeled.
 Eventually it fell into a state of disrepair and could have been torn down.
-Luckily, in 2013, Brent Young and Dina Benadon bought the property with the intention of remodeling it and turning it into a museum.
+Luckily, in 2013, Brent Young and Dina Benadon bought the property with the intention of remodeling it and turning it into a birthplace of Walt Disney museum.

 Today you can visit and admire the renovated exterior from the street (look for the walkway with a dedication plaques and the street sign marking the “Honorary Disney Family Av”) but in the future you might be able to step inside to see a glimpse into Walt Disney’s birthplace and his life as a child.

-Looking for more Chicago roadside attractions?
-Look for the Batcolumn giant baseball bat, Oz Park Wizard of Oz statues, and the Big Monster Door at Big Monster Toys.
+Visiting the Walt Disney House Chicago and looking for more Chicago roadside attractions?
+Look for the Batcolumn giant baseball bat, Oz Park Wizard of Oz statues, the John Dillinger Alley, and the Big Monster Door at Big Monster Toys.
 Also be sure to check out all the best Illinois roadside attractions.

 Walt Disney Birthplace